memfault/interrupt/_drafts/best-of-binutils.md

 The behavior we observed above is because `ar`, unlike other Binutil commands, _appends_ to a pre-existing file if it exists.
 With embedded software, since creating a new archive is very fast, I recommend just deleting any pre-existing archive when a new one gets generated.
-For example,
+For example, we achieve this in the Make fule below by adding `rm -f $@` before the `ar` invocation:

 ```bash
 $(MYLIB_TARGET): $(MYLIB_OBJ_FILES)